The 6 Difficulties Expats Face When Moving Abroad (& How To Avoid!)

 6. Meeting People!

-Expats, don´t let these challenges put you off!
+Remember, don´t let these challenges discourage you from moving abroad!
 Although you may experience most, if not all, of these difficulties when moving abroad, there are thousands of advantages and reasons why moving abroad will be the best decision you will ever make!
 Once you have overcome all of the challenges above, you´ll soon be settled into your new adventure abroad.
-In these situations, it´s important that you do your best to step outside your comfort zone and to embrace the new culture and new experiences!
+In these situations, you must do your best to step outside your comfort zone and to embrace the new culture and new experiences!

 Aug 7, 2019 by Charlotte